 It’s not easy for parents to know how to address marijuana with their children.
 How do parents hit that sweet spot where they don’t minimize or deny problems but also don’t automatically go into crisis mode and lose perspective?
 So how does a parent go about tackling the topic of marijuana in an informed, a proactive, and preventative manner?

-It is Imperative You Address the Issue of Marijuana with your Teen
+Address the Issue of Marijuana with Your Teen

 The conversation around marijuana and teenagers comes down to strong communication skills and sticking to the facts.
 Neither are automatically easy endeavors.
 I have previously written about some of the data regarding marijuana’s impact on teens.
 The main points I tend to discuss with teens and highlight are:

-5. Earlier use of marijuana poses greater risk for cognitive decline
+5. Earlier use of marijuana poses a greater risk for cognitive decline.

 Talking to Your Teen About Weed: The To-Do List: